chelseadz/FlighSearchAmadeusAPI/README.md

 # FlighSearchAmadeusAPI
-Using Amadeus REST API to implement a fight search app
+Using Amadeus REST API to implement a flight search application.

+Users can search flights and look for details on each offer.

 ## Table of Contents
 1. [Technologies Used](#technologies-used)